bernhardAxonIvy/doc/source/designer-guide/configuration/environments.rst

 By using the add configuration function a new environment will be added.
 The name of the environment is the name of the configuration.
 If you delete or rename an environment, all associated values will be removed.
-For example, environment specific values in Global Variables are deleted.

 .. figure:: /_images/designer-configuration/environment-configuration.png
    :alt: Environment Configuration